 The Premiership’s most decorated player, Geordan Murphy ended his 16th and final season in a Leicester Tigers shirt in 2012/13 with the eighth Premiership title of his career and announced that he would be moving into coaching at the club.

 Murphy became assistant backs coach for 2013/14, working in the backroom team led by Richard Cockerill and subsequently under Aaron Mauger and Matt O’Connor.

-Arriving in Leicester as a teenager with just one senior season at Naas RFC in Ireland behind him, Geordan made his Tigers debut against Rotherham in November 1997 and the last of his 322 appearances came in May 2013 against London Irish.
+Arriving in Leicester as a teenager with just one senior season at Naas RFC in Ireland behind him, Geordan made his debut against Rotherham in November 1997 and the last of his 322 appearances in May 2013 against London Irish.

-He started his coaching career by leading Tigers to the Premiership Sevens Final for the first time in August 2013 and took a lead role in the run to the Anglo-Welsh Cup in 2016/17 as Tigers became the first three-time winners of the tournament.
+He started his coaching career by leading Tigers to the Premiership Sevens Final for the first time in August 2013 and also took a lead role in the run to the Anglo-Welsh Cup Final in 2016/17 as Tigers became the first three-time winners of the tournament.

 He took over as interim head coach when O’Connor departed after the opening game of the 2018/19 season and the appointment was confirmed in December 2018 before moving to the Director of Rugby role with the arrival of Steve Borthwick in July 2020.